AstronoMinecraft/AstronoNetwork/README.md

-# AstronoNetwork
+# Astrono Network Issue Tracker
-The Astrono Network issue and suggestion tracker!
+You can submit issues, balance and feature requests here.